raghavmecheri/InterviewPrep/InterviewNotes.md

 	}
 	```

+### Priority Queue
+- A Priority Queue is an abstract datatype, which can be implemented extremly well using a Min/Max Heap.
+- A PQ is similar to a heap, in the sense that the underlying datatype <b>could</b> be a heap, but it could also possibly be something else

 ### Tries (Prefix Trees)

 - A tree of LinkedLists, it's a variant of an n-arraytree that stores combinations